-The Didog Winter Jacket is lightweight but warm: it has fleece lined inside, waterproof material outside and cotton lining in between.
-This is definitely a winter coat, I don’t think Mia would be happy to wear it for a longer walk/hike when it’s warmer than 23 Fahrenheit (-5 Celsius), but it kept her warm even below 5 Fahrenheit (-15 Celsius).
-I was impressed with the attention to details on a coat for such a reasonable price: it has elastic cuffs, hidden leash whole, reflective strips, adjustable neckline and safe zipper to prevent the fur from getting stuck in the zipper.
+The Didog Winter Jacket is lightweight but warm: it has a fleece-lined inside, waterproof material outside, and cotton lining in between.
+This is a winter coat, Mia wouldn’t be happy to wear it for a longer walk/hike when it’s warmer than 23 Fahrenheit (-5 Celsius), but it kept her warm even below 5 Fahrenheit (-15 Celsius).
+We were impressed with the attention to detail on a coat for such a reasonable price: it has elastic cuffs, hidden leash hole on the back, reflective stripes, adjustable neckline, and safe zipper to prevent the fur from getting stuck in the zipper.

 The adjustable neckline:

 This little top part helps a lot to prevent the fur on the dog’s neck from getting stuck in the zipper.
 It also has a wide “zipper guard” below the zipper to cover the hair on the back.

 The hidden leash hole is excellent if you want to have the option to attach the leash to a harness under the coat.
 It wouldn’t work with a harness that sits farther back on the dog, but it is perfect for the Didog harness or for another one that sits above the shoulders.
 It might also work with a collar, but on Mia, it moved the coat up, which doesn’t look comfy with the jacket being a little tight around the front legs already.

 After a few weeks, this rubber top piece started to bend a little.
 It doesn’t lay completely flat on the coat anymore but still covers the cut.

 This jacket only comes in two colors (blue and red) and four sizes.
 Mia needed the largest size, so if your dog is bigger than her, this will probably not work for you (unless they start selling different sizes - check their site).
 Taking correct measurements before buying is especially important with this coat because you don’t have any options for adjustment.